-Over the years, in order to to break up the London clay which was as hard as iron, and very difficult to dig, the garden was fed with
+The soil was very poor, and in order to to break up the London clay which was as hard as iron, and very difficult to dig.
+So over the years the garden was fed with:

 - More manure and then

 We knocked down our air-raid shelter (most London gardens had one at that time), and we hit upon the notion of using the rubble to build a rockery.
-Not very glamorous, but, facing forward, and hidden with plants, the rocks looked almost natural.
+Not very glamorous, but when facing forward and hidden with plants, the rocks looked almost natural.

-Gradually I Learnt to Follow Planting Instructions Instead of Making it up as I Went Along
+Gradually I Learned to Follow Planting Instructions Instead of Making it up as I Went Along

 The results, if not spectacular, were at least rewarding.